Inswinger

 Players serving with this technique prefer a more measured take-off run, picking up speed in the last steps.
 At the moment of the throw, the whole body is involved, but the hand must remain rigid.
 More skilled bowlers engage their backs during the movement, creating additional amplitude.

-It is believed that the inswinger is not as difficult for the batsman as the outswinger, as the throw has a better chance of being deflected.
-The advantage of the technique lies in the ability to deceive the batsman: the ball can fly between the bat and his body.
+The inswinger is considered to be less difficult for the batsman than the outswinger, as the throw has a better chance of being deflected.
+The advantage of the technique is that it can deceive the batsman: the ball can fly between the bat and his body.
 In this situation, the batter has few options in which he can make a good hit on the ball.

 A serve based on this technique has been proven to be effective in practice.
 So, Balwinder Sandhu managed to read his opponent and earn points on the Gordon Greenidge reception in the 1983 World Cup finals.
-Perhaps this did not affect the match’s outcome, but the player admitted in the post-match interview that he represented only inswinger in the throwing process.
+Perhaps it may not have affected the outcome of the match, but the player admitted in the post-match interview that he represented only inswinger in the throwing process.